-Because of how deep he is rooted in Chinese history, the emperor is associated with many stories and customs.
+Because of how deeply he is rooted in Chinese history, the emperor is associated with many stories and customs.
 His prominent role in these stories and customs is not for nothing, since he was known to be a good carer and helper and to use his power for the improvement of people’s lives.

 The Jade Principles Golden Script

-Through the use of his merit system, he rewarded the living human beings, saints, or deceased.
+Through the use of his merit system, he rewarded living human beings, saints, or deceased.
 The name of this system can loosely be translated into the Jade Principles Golden Script.

 The script functions as a framework to decide whether an action is good or bad, morally right, or morally wrong.
 Because of this, there are also several hierarchical ladders in relation to the script.
-You can think about this like policemen, lawyers, or politicians: each has a different relation to the law, and each functions as persons that aim to apply the law in the most just way.

-Bothe Cheng Huang and Tudi Gong are figures that unicycle the line between folk religious figures on the one hand and supreme Chinese gods on the other.
+Both Cheng Huang and Tudi Gong are figures that unicycle the line between folk religious figures on the one hand and supreme Chinese gods on the other.
 The very function of both of them should be regarded as the thing that places them in a realm of supremacy.
 However, how and by whom these functions are epitomized differs between places and is deeply rooted in the place-based character of folk religion.

 Cheng Huang is the god of moats and walls.
 Each district has its own Cheng Huang, a protective town god, most often a local dignitary or important person who had died and been promoted to godhood.
-The divine status of Cheng Huang was presented to him in his dreams, though the other gods made the actual decision to attribute him with divinity.
-He is not only known to protect the community from attack, he also sees to it that the King of the Dead does not take any soul from his jurisdiction without proper authority.
+The divine status of Cheng Huang was presented to him in his dreams, though the other gods made the actual decision to attribute him to divinity.
+He is not only known to protect the community from attack, but he also sees to it that the King of the Dead does not take any soul from his jurisdiction without proper authority.

-Just like Cheng Huang, the deification and function of Tudi Gong is determined by local residents.
+Just like Cheng Huang, the deification and function of Tudi Gong are determined by local residents.
 His physical and divine characteristics are limited by the fact that he only has a certain territory in relation to which he can express his prophecies.

 Tudi Gong is embodied by human beings that functioned as figures who, when alive, provided assistance to the respective communities.
-Because of their much needed assistance, the human beings that played an important place-based role were deified.
+Because of their much-needed assistance, the human beings that played an important place-based role were deified.
 Because they, in their human form, were so helpful, it is believed that they continued to be so if they were worshiped after their death.